Continuing Education Activity

 As aforementioned, patient education is a large aspect of the treatment for conversion disorder.
 It is essential to give patients resources that they can review with their families.
 There are national conversion disorder support groups for the patient.
 The clinician should attempt to meet with the patient’s family separately to discuss positive reinforcement skills.
-They should be encouraged to focus on the legitimacy of the patient’s symptoms, rather than telling them that nothing is wrong with them.
-Families can provide tremendous support and may also be able to help the clinician identify specific stressors for the patient’s symptoms.
+They should be encouraged to focus on the legitimacy of the patient’s symptoms rather than telling them that nothing is wrong with them.
+Families can provide tremendous support and may also help the clinician identify specific stressors for the patient’s symptoms.
 Families can also help ensure that the patient attends follow-up appointments.
 They can become involved in family therapy.
 It is also crucial to realize that the diagnosis of conversion disorder may put additional stress on a patient’s family.
 They should be encouraged to attend support groups for individuals that have family members with mental illness.

 Enhancing Healthcare Team Outcomes

 All cases of conversion disorder can benefit from an interprofessional team approach.
-Of note, interprofessional chronic pain rehabilitation programs that represent multidimensional and tailored functional restoration interventions studied for chronic pain appear to be effective also as an approach for FND.
+Of note, interprofessional chronic pain rehabilitation programs that represent multidimensional and tailored functional restoration interventions studied for chronic pain appear to be effective and an approach for FND.
 This disorder, indeed, requires a multi-professional strategy with effective communication between primary care physicians, psychiatrists, and psychologists.
-Psychiatric nurses are often involved in care and should not confront patients.
+Psychiatric nurses are often involved in the patient's care and should not confront patients.
 They monitor the patients and provide education when appropriate.
 When prescribing medications, pharmacists review the agents chosen, verify doses, and provide information to the patient and their family about the importance of compliance and side effects.
 Both nursing and pharmacy must report any concerns or issues encountered to the clinicians on the team; this collaborative interprofessional approach will result in improved patient outcomes with fewer adverse effects.
 [Level 5]

 Many patients will also have a neurologist, or other specialists, depending on the subtype of their symptoms.
-The providers involved in the patient’s care need to come to a consensus on an effective presentation of the diagnosis and a clear, multi-faceted treatment plan.
+The providers involved in the patient’s care need to reach a consensus on an effective presentation of the diagnosis and a clear, multi-faceted treatment plan.
 Ineffective communication can lead to a weak patient-clinician relationship, poor prognosis, and relapse of symptoms.
 Patients with motor symptoms benefit strongly from the inclusion of a physical therapist into the treatment team.
 Patients with severe cases of conversion disorder involving debilitating physical and psychological symptoms, or those who are not responding to initial treatments, may benefit from inpatient treatment with an interprofessional approach.
 [Level 3]